 But keep in mind that the Primal Blueprint encompasses more than nutrition and fitness.
 For some of us, these are the things that come easily.
 I’m probably at close to 100% on those aspects most of the time, but I’m still working on the stress bit.
 If you’re in the midst of big life transitions, that might be the hard part.
 New job, long distance move, new child?
 Speaking of children, maybe your biggest challenge is sleep.

 In comments and emails, many of you shared personal choices and life/job circumstances that shaped the 80/20 picture for you.
 As reader Adam suggested, it might mean 70/30 over the holidays but 90% other times.
 It’s a fluid number.
 As for what that 20% means, some of you plan out indulgences for special occasions.
 Others say you take life as it comes and worry a plan might encourage you to go overboard.
 Some of you mentioned that what fell into the 20% years or months earlier when they began the PB isn’t the same as what they’d put in that category now.

 The feedback and stories got me thinking.
 How do our readers use the 80/20 principle to strike the best balance for themselves?
-How about a poll?
-Feel free to share all your thoughts, of course, but here are a couple questions for everyone:
+Feel free to share all your thoughts in the comments.

 As always, thanks for reading, and keep the questions and comments coming!